 By Tasha Mesina, Cindra Grooming Products

-The Bedlington Terrier is instantly recognizable by its unique outline and lamb-like coat.
-That look is not accidental — it comes from a very specific coat type and correct grooming.
+The first time I groomed a Bedlington, I underestimated it — it looks like a simple coat until you're actually holding it in your hands.
+That lamb-like outline is not accidental.
+It comes from a very specific coat type and correct grooming.
 The Bedlington coat needs balance: structure without stiffness, volume without fluff, and texture without harshness.

 COAT

-The Bedlington Terrier coat is a distinctive mixture of hard and soft hair that stands well out from the skin.
-Crisp to the touch but not wiry, it has a tendency to curl, especially on the head and face.
+The Bedlington Terrier coat is a distinctive mixture of hard and soft hair that stands well out from the skin rather than lying flat.
+It's crisp to the touch but never wiry, with a natural tendency to curl, most noticeably on the head and face.

 The coat should never look limp, flat, or overly soft.
-Correct grooming preserves texture, shape, and balance without creating artificial fluff.
+Correct grooming preserves that texture, shape, and balance without creating artificial fluff — which is the single most common mistake I see on this breed.

 CHARACTER